sudoDeVinci/Cloud-Imager-VLSP/docs/report.md

 ## 3. Task

 My task was to to implment the IOT  Weather Station Mesh Network Monitoring System proof of concept laid out in my initial proposal document.
+This entails not only building the core mesh network, but also accompanying systems for statistical analysis and eventually classification.

-The network consists of 4 ESP32 microcontrollers with DVP ports, equipped with a BMP390 altimeter, and SHT31-D hygrometer.
+The network consists of 4 ESP32 microcontrollers with DVP OV5640 cameras (previously OV2640), equipped with a BMP390 altimeter, and SHT31-D hygrometer.
 These weather stations send periodic images and readings to a central server housed in the Science park.
 This data is then used to obtain the size, type, height and approximate velocity of the cloud, as well as host generally useful temperature readings.

 Initially I was tasked to complete this between June 5th and August 11th, 2023, but since then my internship has been extended by a further 2 months.